 Who We Are

-Our vision is a world where Sumatran orangutans and their rainforest habitat are always secure and thriving.
+Our vision is a world where orangutans in Sumatra and their rainforest habitat are always secure and thriving.

-Our mission is saving and protecting captive and wild Sumatran orangutans and their rainforest habitat, through science-based conservation, establishing new wild populations, advocacy, education and awareness building.
+Our mission is saving and protecting captive and wild Sumatran (Pongo abelii) and Tapanuli (Pongo tapanuliensis) orangutans and their rainforest habitat, through science-based conservation, establishing new wild populations, advocacy, education and awareness building.

-- To ensure all remaining viable wild Sumatran orangutan populations and their habitat are fully protected and safe from destruction;
+- To ensure all remaining viable wild orangutan populations in Sumatra and their habitat are fully protected and safe from destruction;

 - To establish new viable populations of the species in the wild via reintroduction of confiscated illegal pets, serving as a safety net for the original wild population;